mrin9/Angular-SpringBoot-REST-JWT/README.md

 [![Build Status](https://travis-ci.org/mrin9/Angular-SpringBoot-REST-JWT.svg?branch=master)](https://travis-ci.org/mrin9/Angular-SpringBoot-REST-JWT)

-#### Those who forked or cloned the project, I re-wrote the whole project, this time with easy to understand business model that deals with order-processing, Made the repo slim, removed lot of dead code, and refactored the project in a easy to understand structure.

 ## Angular 2 Frontent with SpringBoot (Java) Backend
 Application to demonstrate various parts of a service oriented RESTfull application.